Talk: "Failed to Fail" at Drexel's Close School of Entrepreneurship

 I only understood it after hearing the weighty remarks of the judge in United States of America v. yours truly.

+I never allowed myself to consider that the company wasn’t going to make it.
 Instead, I doubled down, convinced that if I just pushed a little harder, we’d break through.

 But there’s a fine line between resilience and delusion.
 I crossed it.